xcgd/web/web_widget_x2many_2d_matrix/README.rst

     column totals.
 True by default
     In case of monetary values, it is expected that the currency is the same for all cells; otherwise set this to False.
+options: row_totals_location
+    Indicate where to place the totals column.
+Can be second (after description) or last.
+Default to last.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot